kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     1. In this example, about 1.2GB of native memory (outside the Java heap) is consumed by classes and classloaders.
 This is the primary suspect for this NOOM.

 9. Given that the primary suspects are classes/classloaders, next we'll analyze the heap dump.
-Open the Memory Analyzer Tool at **/opt/programs/MAT** and load the **core\*dmp** file.
+Open the Memory Analyzer Tool by double clicking the **MAT** icon on the desktop and load the **core\*dmp** file.
 This may take 20-30 minutes so while it's loading you can review the additional details in the next steps and return once the loading is complete.

     1. When you first load the system dump, you'll see that there is no large dominator so there are no large pie pieces:\
         \